 Paint retailers are encouraged to participate as paint dropoff sites.
-Participating can increase foot traffic and provide an environmentally responsible service for retailers' customers by making it convenient for them to recycle leftover paint.
+Participating as a drop-off site can increase foot traffic and provide an environmentally responsible service for retailers' customers by making it convenient for them to recycle leftover paint.

 Store staff will screen and accept paint from the public.
-All supplies, including collection bins, as well as transportation and recycling of the paint, and site training, will be provided by the PaintCare program.
+All supplies, including reusable collection bins, as well as transportation and recycling of the paint, and site training, will be provided by the PaintCare program.
 PaintCare also promotes sites to the local community.